hellobertrand/zxc/WHITEPAPER.md

 In modern software delivery pipelines—specifically **Mobile Gaming**, **Embedded Systems**, and **FOTA (Firmware Over-The-Air)**—data is typically generated on high-performance x86 workstations but consumed on energy-constrained ARM devices.

 Standard symmetric codecs like LZ4 offer excellent performance but fail to exploit the "Write-Once, Read-Many" (WORM) nature of these pipelines. **ZXC** is a lossless codec designed to bridge this gap.
 By utilizing an **asymmetric compression model**, ZXC achieves a **40% increase in decompression speed on ARM** compared to LZ4, while simultaneously reducing storage footprints.
-On x86 development architecture, ZXC maintains competitive throughput (>3 GB/s), ensuring no disruption to build pipelines.
+On x86 development architecture, ZXC maintains competitive throughput, ensuring no disruption to build pipelines.

 ## 2. The Efficiency Gap